-Everyone knows that people with diabetes need to be aware of the number of carbohydrates they eat in a day, but not everyone knows that people with diabetes need to also watch their salt intake as well.
+Most everyone knows that people with diabetes need to be aware of the number of carbohydrates they eat in a day, but not everyone knows that people with diabetes need to also watch their salt intake.

 So, how much salt should you be eating?
-This article will outline how much salt people with diabetes need to have in their diets, the risks of eating too much salt, and how to help lower your daily salt intake to improve your health.
+This article will outline how much people with diabetes need to have in their diets, the risks of eating too much, and how to help lower your daily salt intake to improve your health.

 What’s so bad about salt?

-A moderate amount of salt (and the accompanying iodine that is added to most table salt in the United States) is crucial for the body to function properly.
+A modest amount of salt (and the accompanying iodine that is added to most table salt in the United States) is crucial for the body to function properly.

-However, excess salt intake can be dangerous for one’s health.
-Eating too much salt not only increases one’s blood pressure, but diets higher in sodium content can put you at higher risk for heart disease and stroke, the exact two conditions that people with diabetes are already at increased risk for.
+However, excess salt intake can be dangerous for health.
+Eating too much salt not only increases blood pressure, but diets higher in sodium content can put you at higher risk for heart disease and stroke — two conditions that people with diabetes are already at increased risk of developing.

-Sodium naturally absorbs water, and when ingested through a high-sodium diet, it draws water into the bloodstream, pumping up one’s blood volume and thus increasing one’s blood pressure.
+Sodium naturally absorbs water.
+When ingested through a high-sodium diet, it draws water into the bloodstream, pumping up blood volume and thus increasing blood pressure.

-High blood pressure can become the health condition known as hypertension if it becomes chronic.
-When someone lives with hypertension, their heart has to work extra hard to pump blood around their body, which can cause damage to vital organs including the brain, eyes, kidneys, and, of course, the heart.
+Chronic high blood pressure is known as hypertension.
+When someone lives with hypertension, their heart has to work harder to pump blood around their body, which can cause damage to vital organs including the brain, eyes, kidneys, and, of course, the heart.

-Over time, people with hypertension are at increased risk for heart attack, stroke, heart failure, kidney disease and failure, and blindness.
-When combined with a diabetes diagnosis, it can become a potentially fatal combination.
+Over time, people with hypertension are at increased risk for conditions such as heart attack, stroke, heart failure, kidney disease and failure, and vision loss.
+When combined with a diabetes diagnosis, the health consequences are even greater.

 What are the main sources of excess sodium?

-Contrary to popular belief, excess sodium in most peoples’ diets isn’t due to the table salt at the center of the dinner table.
+Contrary to popular belief, excess sodium in most people’s diets isn’t due to the salt shaker at the center of their dinner table.

-70% of dietary sodium comes from fast-food restaurants and packaged foods.
-This can vary widely between types of packaged foods, serving sizes, etc., but it is something to look out for when not cooking at home.
+Rather, more than 70 percent of dietary sodium comes from fast-food restaurants and processed foods consumed outside of the home, according to research from 2017 in the journal Circulation.
+This can vary widely between types of packaged foods, serving sizes, and so forth, but it is something to be aware of when not cooking at home.
 Common sources of excess sodium include:

 - Pizza